SaskoLOL/SMK_Keyboard/README.md

 # SMK_Keyboard
 This is a cool 119 key mechanical keyboard.
+It has 9 macro keys, 4 on top and 5 on the left.

 #CAD
 I modeled everything in fusion 360